How to Integrate Your Garage Door with Google Home, Amazon Alexa & Apple HomeKit in Australia product guide

 - Apple HomeKit requires a home hub (Apple TV, HomePod, or iPad) for remote access and automation; without one, HomeKit control is limited to local Wi-Fi range only.

-- Alexa voice commands for garage doors must be PIN-protected — configure a numeric voice code in the Alexa app before enabling the skill to prevent unauthorised verbal access.
+- Alexa voice commands for garage doors must be PIN-protected — configure a numeric voice code in the Alexa app before enabling the skill to protect against unauthorised verbal access.

 Conclusion